YM-Xiu/ViDDAR-Dataset/README.md

  * [The Jupyter notebook of obstruction dataset validation user study](Related%20Material/obstruction_likert_demo.ipynb);
  * [The Jupyter notebook of information manipulation dataset validation user study](Related%20Material/information_manipulation_likert_demo.ipynb).

+## 4. AR-VIM

+In our recent work, we discuss the visual information manipulation (VIM) attacks further and proposed a new video-based dataset, AR-VIM.
+[Github Repository](https://github.com/YM-Xiu/AR-VIM)

 ## Citation

 If you use AR-VIM dataset in an academic work, please cite: